 Cholesterol levels can be influenced by genetics but your diet can also have a major impact on your readings.
 There are certain foods that are high in saturated fats and can increase your LDL cholesterol and therefore you want to keep to a minimum in your diet.
 There are also foods high in unsaturated fats that can help increase your HDL cholesterol, which helps to keep your LDL cholesterol down and should be included in your diet in appropriate portion sizes.

-Foods that you should keep to a minimum in your diet as they contain high levels of saturated fats and can impact on your LDL cholesterol levels include: fried/deep fried foods, pastries, donuts, some chocolates, full fat dairy etc.
+Which foods should you keep to a minimum in your diet?
+The following foods contain high levels of saturated fats and can impact on your LDL cholesterol levels:

 If you have received a high cholesterol reading in your latest blood test and are wanting to get some dietary advice, book in to see one of our dietitians today!